-The annual flu season is here, and it can have a severe impact on senior citizens or people with chronic health conditions.
+The annual flu season is here, and it can have a severe impact on older adults or people with chronic health conditions.
 But don't fret!
-As a caregiver, a simple and effective way to help your loved one reduce the risk of catching the flu this fall is to make sure they get vaccinated against the virus.
-Flu shots are available to most Humana members at no additional cost.
+A simple and effective way to help reduce the risk of catching the flu is to make sure you get vaccinated against the virus.
+Coverage for the flu shot is included in most Humana plans at no additional cost.

 Getting a flu shot for yourself may also help protect others— when you take measures to help reduce your chances of getting the flu, it may lower the risk of getting friends and family members sick.